 Pathway gives you free NYSBA membership, plus free membership in the Young Lawyers Section and in any one of our other practice-specific Sections.
 As a member, you get access to all our practice and research tools, including free legal research through Fastcase, case news from CasePrepPlus and the Law Digest, and NYSBA's ethics opinions.
-Even law students can use NYSBA's LawHUB(sm), an online dashboard created to help solo and small firm practitioners organize their news, information and research, track their time and payments, and keep in touch with their communities.
 Download NYSBA's Publications App to access the NYSBA Journal and any of your Section publications online.
+Even if you are not quite ready to use all of the practice tools we offer in the management of a law practice, it may be comforting to note that our Law Practice Management Committee and staff and many of our member benefits, like LawPay and Clio, will be there to help you should decide to go out on your own.

-We also provide you with this book-Pathway to the Profession: From Law School to Lawyer-a compilation of substantive materials on topics such as legal writing and legal research, motion practice, attorney professionalism, and marketing.
+We also provide you with this e-book-Pathway to the Profession: From Law School to Lawyer-a compilation of substantive materials on topics such as legal writing and legal research, motion practice, attorney professionalism, and marketing.
 Culled from NYSBA's extensive archives, these articles are written by some of the finest attorneys and judges in the state.
 Consider this a guidebook to the practice of law.